andrew henderson menu

 ‘The two hardest things to say in life are hello for the first time and goodbye for the last.’

 American author Moira Rodgers could have been discussing renouncing US citizenship when she wrote those words.
-At face value, her words point out that starting afresh and cutting old ties are complicated, tricky moments in life.

-But what if saying goodbye was the gateway to new opportunities?
 What if accepting a certain amount of temporary discomfort was an inevitable part of making progress in achieving your life goals?

-Welcome to the quandary facing US citizens considering whether to renounce their citizenship: Should they?
-Shouldn’t they?
+Welcome to the quandary facing US citizens considering whether to renounce their citizenship:

 Leaving The US

-What Does Renunciation Mean?
+What Does Renouncing Your US Citizenship Mean?

-Regardless of where they live, all US citizens must file an annual tax return to report their worldwide income to the Internal Revenue Service (IRS).
-There’s no way around it for US citizens: renunciation is the only legal way to relieve yourself of the US tax burden fully, thought that’s not the only reason many have done it.
+There’s no way around it for US citizens: renunciation is the only legal way to fully relieve yourself of the US tax burden.
+Though, that’s not the only reason many have done it.

 Other motivations include wanting to live and fully integrate with another nation and culture, frustration with US politics and general dissatisfaction with American life.